 Turkey's consumer dispute resolution efforts compared to developed legal orders

-If Bill 2/2735 is enacted, participation in alternative dispute resolution for consumer disputes will be mandatory for both consumers and businesses in Turkey.
+With the enactment of the Law 7251, participation in alternative dispute resolution for consumer disputes will be mandatory for both consumers and businesses in Turkey.
 The Ministry of Justice will cover the first two hours of this service in favour of consumers.

 This reflects the depth of alternative dispute resolution methods for consumer disputes in Turkey.
 On the other hand, consumer arbitration boards have no specialisation.
 In out-of-court resolution methods, no distinctions in terms of participation and the binding effect of decisions in favour of consumers and no constitutional or legal basis are provided.
 Decisions rendered by consumer arbitration boards are binding on both consumers and businesses and participation in mediation will be mandatory for both.
 The fact that consumers are inexperienced in using legal remedies and often face difficulties accessing lawyers are neglected.
 In addition, the government funds most of the process.